-- If the student chooses not to engage in the learning activities developed by the teacher, the reassessment will not be given.
+- If the student chooses not to engage in the relearning activities developed by the teacher, the reassessment will not be given.

-- Students and parents/guardians understand when taking an AP course, there are certain protocols that are not practice in an AP course that are available in others.
+- When taking an AP course, it is important for students and parents to understand, there are certain protocols that are not practiced in an AP course that are available in others.
 AP courses are more rigorous and are designed to rival that of a college-level course including assessment practices.
 This is not to say that teachers will not meet with students for re-teaching and re-learning activities, but the pacing and coverage of such a course is not as flexible as other non-AP courses.

-- Students in an AP course who achieve below an 80% on a summative assessment can reassess on that assessment.
-Preparation/intervention activities will be independent.
+- Preparation/intervention activities will be independent.
 The teacher will answer questions about the independent preparation and intervention activities.
-This can occur via Canvas module, email correspondence, Teams sessions, Lunch and Learn, or other types of informal arrangements.
-One time during a marking period, a student who has earned greater than 80% on a summative assessment, may have a reassessment.
+This can occur via a Canvas module, email correspondence, Teams sessions, Lunch and Learn, or other types of informal arrangements.

 - The maximum grade entered into the Infinite Campus gradebook on any reassessment will be a 90%.

 - AP students may complete one (1) reassessment per course.